serverspec/serverspec.github.io/advanced_tips.md

 ----

-## How to share serverspec tests among hosts
+## How to share Serverspec tests among hosts

 ``serverspec-init`` generates template files like this.